moniraahraf/cnn-lstm/README.md

 	•	Optimizer: Adam (lr = 0.001)
 	•	Loss function: Binary Cross Entropy (BCE)
 	•	Dropout applied to LSTM output to reduce overfitting.

+    The training process was configured with 50 epochs, meaning the model iterates over the entire dataset 50 times to improve its performance and learn patterns effectively.
+The model is deployed on the available hardware using PyTorch's device management.
+If a GPU (CUDA) is available, it is utilized to accelerate training; otherwise, the CPU is used.
+This ensures efficient computation depending on the system capabilities.
+    The architecture used is a hybrid CNN-LSTM model, which is transferred to the selected device to maintain consistency between the model and input data during training.
+    For the loss function, Binary Cross Entropy Loss (BCELoss) is applied.
+This loss function is suitable for binary classification tasks, where the output is expected to be a probability between 0 and 1.
+    The optimization process is handled using the Adam optimizer, which is known for its efficiency and adaptive learning capabilities.
+A learning rate of 0.001 is used to balance convergence speed and stability during training.
+    Overall, this setup ensures a stable and efficient training process for the binary classification model.

 # Results
 	•	Training Accuracy: 83.10%